jsirex/simple-hazelcast-cookbook/doc/overview.md

 # Configuration

+## Class path

+There is hash `node['hazelcast']['class_path']`.
+Add your custom class pathes here.
+Key is for name, value is actual path for class path.
+Hazelcast jar will be automatically added here.

+## Java opts

+There is hash `node['hazelcast']['java_opts']`.
+Add your custom java options here.
-There is only one configuration way available: `node['hazelcast']['java_opts']` Use it to configure both java and hazelcast.
+Use it to configure both java and hazelcast.
+Key is for name, value is actual java option string passed as argument to command line.

-Provide your own hazelcast.xml for this in your wrapper cookbook
+Provide your own hazelcast.xml for this in your wrapper cookbook.